anitape/vue-in-wordpress-theme/frontend/README.md

 # Setting up a Vue app inside a WordPress theme

 Splitting the code into multiple .vue files with single-file components will require the use of development tools like Webpack, Parcel, Vue CLI or Vite.
-This project uses Vue CLI for this purpose.
+This project uses the Vue CLI for this purpose.
 See [Configuration Reference](https://cli.vuejs.org/config/).
 The Vue app in the WordPress theme is build with Vue 3.

 ## 1. Install Node.js, Vue CLI and the Vue project